RafaelClaumann/snippetbox/readme.txt

             Initialize this cache in the main() function and make it available to our handlers as a dependency via the application struct.

             Create a helper method so that we can easily render the templates from the cache on cmd/web/helpers.go.

+        Automatically parsing partials

+            Lets make newTemplateCache() more flexible to automatically parse all template files from iu/html/partials folder.
+            This will save, typing and potential bugs if new partials are added in future.